icon-account icon-glass

 So, overall, it’s clear that exercise is beneficial for maintaining your mental health.
 Everyone should make a conscious effort to exercise to be able to reap the benefits of exercise and ease any symptoms you are perhaps suffering from.

-Does exercise make you happy?
-Unfortunately, it’s not that simple.
-Whilst exercise is a great way to improve your mood, as we have discovered, it’s important to realise that if you are struggling in particular, please make sure you reach out for help.
+Whilst exercise is a great scientifically backed way to improve your mood, it is not a cure or solution on it’s own.
+If you’re struggling this World Mental Health Day or week or whenever you might be reading this, please make sure you reach out for help.
 You’re never alone, and everyone struggles with their mental health: it’s absolutely nothing to be ashamed of.

 At Innermost we are huge advocates for taking care of your mental health: it’s just as important as your physical health.
 You can’t maintain one without the other.
 We often try and offer advice and guidance in this area, so check out Our Top 8 Mental Health Apps, and get in contact with one (or all) of the below charities to get some expert and informed help and advised when it comes to your mental health: